 Federal Direct Graduate PLUS Loans

 Due to the high borrowing limits allowed under the Federal Direct Unsubsidized Loan program, most HMS MD students will not need to borrow additionally from federal fixed rate loan programs or from private, market-rate loan programs.
 However, the Graduate PLUS loan is a Federal Direct Loan Program that is offered to graduate students who have reached the annual or lifetime maximum Direct Unsubsidized and Subsidized loan limits.
 This loan program serves the function of a private loan with the benefits of a federal loan program, such as deferment, forbearance, consolidation, and death and disability cancellation.
 The Direct Graduate PLUS loan program offers a six-month post-enrollment deferment period that begins once the student ceases to be enrolled at least half time.
 Borrowers must pass a credit check, and as with other federal loan programs, will need to complete a master promissory note to receive the loan funds.

 The interest rate is set annually each academic year and is based upon the 10-Year Treasury Note Index plus a spread of 4.60%.
-The 2018-19 interest rate is 7.60%.
-The 2019-20 interest rate will be determined by July 1.
+The 2019-20 interest rate is 7.1%.

 Post-Enrollment Deferment Period